 The illness is caused by the enterovirus, a common virus that causes cold-like symptoms, according to the CDC.
 This outbreak appears to be the work of a relatively uncommon strain of enterovirus known as EV-D68, better known as enterovirus D68.

 The virus is spread much like the common cold—in fact, enterovirus is a common cause of the \”summer cold.\” Transmission can occur through contact with infected people and/or body fluids, including droplets spread through sneezing and coughing.
 Door knobs, desks, and the surfaces of shared toys can all harbor the virus.

 Enterovirus D68 begins like a common cold, with mild respiratory symptoms including sneezing and coughing.
 In a small portion of people, symptoms progress rapidly, and within hours of onset, some infected children can experience severe symptoms.
-Children with asthma or other chronic lung diseases are at greatest risk for severe disease, but it can occur in just about anyone.
+Children with asthma or other chronic lung diseases are at the greatest risk for severe disease, but it can occur in just about anyone.

 Colorado, Kansas, and Illinois have all reported an increase in the number of children who required hospital admission and even intensive care.
 Because EV-D68 is a virus, antibiotics cannot be used to prevent or treat the disease.
 Instead, treatment is focused on providing relief from the symptoms, including oxygen, to help the child breathe when necessary.
 According to CNN, about 15 percent of the children in Missouri hospitalized for respiratory viruses since mid-August have been placed into an intensive care unit.
 So far, no fatalities have been reported.